 _variables.scss

-Sass partial allows us to customize Bootstrap - more precisely, the parts of Bootstrap that we will be using.
-That's why we added it before any Bootstrap import.
-This makes Bootstrap use our values instead of its default values.
-Those defaults are defined in ~bootstrap/scss/variables
+The _variables.scss Sass partial allows you to customize Bootstrap—more precisely, the parts of Bootstrap that you will be using.
+You added it before importing the Bootstrap variables to make Bootstrap use your custom values instead of its default values.

 _reset.scss

-Sass partial allows us to override some of the Bootstrap styles we don't want.
-That's why we added it after all Bootstrap imports.
+The reset.scss Sass file allows you to override some of the Bootstrap styles you don't want.
+That's why you've added it after all Bootstrap imports.

 }